This year Microsoft will launch the latest (and rumoured best) update to its market-leading business platform.

 Dynamics 365 has come a long way since its days as a pure customer relationship management (CRM) system.
 The latest update, Dynamics 365 version 9.0, will help further enhance its status as an all-round business platform.

 Improved UI for desktop and mobile

-Dynamics 365 version 9.0 will give a much needed facelift to the platform.
+Dynamics 365 version 9.0 will give a much-needed facelift to the platform.
 The new Unified Client Interface will bring a much slicker look to the platform, more akin to the rest of the Microsoft 365 suite.
-Other than improving the look of Dynamics 365, version 9.0 will radically improve experience on device.
+Other than improving the look of Dynamics 365, version 9.0 will radically improve the experience on devices.